electricpipelines/barq/README.md

 ### Windows

 1. Double click the Dabarqus-windows-DOWNLOADED_VERSION.exe and install
-2. Double click the Dabarqus icon
+2. Double click the Dabarqus icon or navigate to `http://localhost:6568/admin`

 ## Features